kimlimjustin/xplorer/docs/community/Contributing.md

 After cloning the repository, run `yarn` in the `docs` folder (you can go into the `docs` folder by running the `cd docs` command).

-If you want to use Gitpod, click here for the Gitpod Guide.
+If you want to use Gitpod, click [here](/community/Contributing/#gitpod) for the guide on how to use Gitpod.

 ### Local development